kemapak/code-kitchen/src/css-specificity/README.md

 ## How to Calculate?

 You can most of the time use the list above to determine the CSS specificity.
-Said that this could get way to complex and detailed which you can check the MDN Specificity documentation I included in the reference.
+Said that this could get way to complex and detailed which you can check the MDN Specificity documentation which I included in the reference.

 There are 2 more rules: